-Title IX coordinator and director of student rights and responsibilities
+Title IX coordinator and VP of student affairs/ dean of students

 - Amanda Surgen, deputy Title IX coordinator, 413.559.5754, aksOP@hampshire.edu